How to Plan a Multi-Day Event Agenda Without Overwhelming Attendees

 11 Creative Rewards for Engaged Academic Event Attendees

 Ever wondered what drives people to be fully involved in academic events, ask pertinent questions, and be an active listener?
 It’s this feeling of being valued, of knowing that their presence and input will have a meaningful impact beyond just those keynote speakers or methodically designed programs.
-An effective event engagement strategy can set the tone for any gathering.
-The chance to build a relationship is why most people are in the room anyway.
+Introducing rewards for attendees as part of your engagement strategy can set the tone for any event.

 Continue reading